 5. Drink only water or unsweetened tea you make at home.
 Pretty much every other beverage out there has added sugar.
 Sugar goes under many misleading names like fructose and glucose.

-I decided to stay away from all sweeteners to be safe.
+I decided to stay away from all sugar-free sweeteners to be safe.
 The point of this whole thing was to challenge myself and I didn’t really want the option to continue eating all of the familiar foods with just one ingredient changed.

 The only thing I allowed as a sweetener was honey, and only that was allowed in my homemade granola that I made to eat for breakfast.